elmahio/documentation/docs/tips-and-tricks-to-stay-below-your-message-limit.md

 ## Monitor current usage

 We send you an email when you have used 90% of your limit and again when reaching the limit.
 Monitoring your usage is a good supplement to the emails since you can react early on (by upgrading, ignoring errors, or something else).
-There's a usage graph on the Organisation Settings view:
+There's a usage graph on the *Organization Settings* view:

 ![Usage Graph](images/usage-graph-v2.png)